Brakebein/nestjs-redoc/README.md

 - 1.1.0 - Minor changes, nothing too important
 - 1.2.0 - Added unit tests, refactored code
 - 1.2.1 - Updated to work with the latest version of nest swagger module
-- 1.2.2 - Fixed issue with URL on windows
+- 1.2.2 - Fixed issue with URL on Windows
 - 1.3.0 - Added favicon option (by @joemaidman)
 - 2.0.0 - Added authentication option, fixed issues with CSP and nestjs version compatibility issues
 - 2.1.0 - Added x-tagGroups extension property
 - 2.1.1 - Fixed CSP issue on Safari browser
 - 2.2.0 - Added version property, this way you can pin redoc to a specific version
 - 2.2.2 - Updated to support Nest 8
+- 2.3.0 - Updated to support Nest 9, removed padding from logo image

 ## 📋 ToDo